anshuln2/scalable-fingerprinting-of-llms/README.md

         source env/bin/activate
         pip install -r requirements.txt
         ```
+      - Note that the `transformers` version used here is pretty old.
+We are working to update the dependencies.

 2. **Generate Fingerprints (if needed)** 🔑
       - Run the following command with appropriate flags to generate fingerprints: